Man Charged with Sexually Assaulting Residents at Watertown Nursing Home

-Posted By Michael Holzemer on October 16, 2013 in Nursing Homes and Elder Rights
+Posted by PKSD Law Firm on October 16, 2013 in Nursing Homes and Elder Rights

 Unfortunately, elderly nursing home residents are easy prey for sexual predators because they are often weak and defenseless.
 They may also fall victim to sexual abuse because they had a stroke or other medical condition that caused them to lose their speech or motor skills.